 Learn to train smarter

 There’s a great saying in coaching circles – ‘Train slow, be slow’.

 It is fair to say that there are more sporting and physical activity pursuits that are more closely related to the speed and power of throwing a javelin rather than the massive but slow efforts of grinding out a 400kg deadlift.

 With this in mind, it therefore raises something of a head-scratching question over why so many athletes seemingly place a disproportionate emphasis on training exercises lifted from the pages of powerlifting or bodybuilding manuals?

 If that is truly the case then it appears to be misguided and quite futile in terms of allowing them to excel at their specific discipline.

-Please come back tomorrow for the third and concluding part of this feature which has been looking at the actual meanings of speed, power and strength, their purposes, how they can be trained for and how they lead to performance improvements.
+Please come back tomorrow for the third and concluding part of this feature which has been looking at the actual meanings of strength, speed and power, their purposes, how they can be trained for and how they lead to great performance improvements.